Tag Archives: 6.5

 Adaptation

-YHM is one of many manufacturers that has embraced the uniformity of threads.
-The threaded rear end of the R9 can be fitted with a direct thread cap (1/2-28 or 5/8-24), or it can fit a Nielsen booster assembly and run with one of various piston manufacturers.
-It doesn’t end there, it can also use YHM’s Phantom QD system, which allows rapid swapping of the suppressor from various YHM muzzle devices.
 Further still, the can uses the same threads as other major manufacturers like Dead Air and SilencerCo, so you could also install those devices.
-I have all three options for my R9, I have both thread caps that I use when shooting the R9 on my precision guns, and I also have the QD mount so I can swap it back and forth on my carbines as well.
+All three options are used for my R9, I have both thread caps that I use when shooting the R9 on my precision guns.
+I also have the QD mount so I can swap it back and forth on my carbines as well.
 I run a Rugged suppressors piston inside my Nielson Booster assembly, which makes my Canik TP9 quiet and smooth as ever I could ask.

 Shooting with the YHM R9

-The very first shots I fired through the R9 were with my pistol.
+Some of the very first shots I fired through the R9 were with my pistol.
 It was the first mounting adaptor in my possession so I went straight to the range to try it out.

 The R9 seen mounted direct on my SRS M2 6mm GT

-The QD mount for the R9 is perfect for running the suppressor back and forth between rifles.
+Using the QD mount for the R9 is perfect for running the suppressor back and forth between rifles.
 I ran the Phantom flash hider on my 308 carbine threaded 5/8-24. and on my 5.56 chambered carbine I use the Phantom Turbo 556 muzzle brake.
-This made it easy to swap the R9 back and forth between the two rifles, both of which sounded great when suppressed with the R9.
+Which made it easy to swap the R9 back and forth between the two rifles, both of which sounded great when suppressed with the R9.
 With the gas turned down a notch on both rifles, they functioned perfectly without gassing me out at the breach.

 Carbines like this 350 Legend are a perfect host